know-it-all-n1/Public-Profile/README.md

 Hi, this is Joshep 🖐️

+I've been leraning python for 4 years now, and trying to master my skills by the time you read this.
+I am also learning JS and Lua.

-I know python, and I am trying to master my python skills.
-At the moment I am also learning Lua and JS.
-Actually I am working in a discord bot using the [PyCord](https://github.com/Pycord-Development/pycord) python library.
+At the moment I'm working in a discord bot using the [PyCord](https://github.com/Pycord-Development/pycord) python library.

-An other proyect I am developing, is a FiveM server, but of course I am always opened colaborate in any project (python base one, preferably).
+An other proyect I am developing, is a [FiveM](https://fivem.net/) server, but of course I am always opened colaborate in any project (preferably related with web development, or python-orientated ones).

-You can contact me through my discord, but pls don't spam and be specific or I'll ignore or block you.
+You can contact me through my discord `Josesitos#7091`, but pls don't spam and be specific or I'll ignore or block you.